 Currently, there is no cure for Uveitis, but OIUF works tirelessly to find ways to put patients into remission through systemic therapy, as well as to ultimately find a cure.
 They also train ophthalmologists from around the world to become Uveitis experts; bringing a better quality of care to patients as far afield as Africa and Australia.

 Uveitis is not a well-known disease.
 It is rare, and, in many cases (particularly in children), it is symptomless.
 It also does not have many charities to fundraise for it or raise awareness of it.
 But without skilled doctors and the research OIUF does to find various treatment methods, I and so many others would have very different lives.

-That's why, in just over two months' time, my husband and I will be undertaking our third 100 km challenge walk, this time along the Cotswold Way.
+That's why, On July 1, my husband and I will be undertaking our third 100 km challenge walk, this time along the Cotswold Way.
 We will attempt to cover 63 miles in under 24 hours, both because we're obviously two severely insane people, and because fundraising for OIUF has become something so deeply important to both of us.

 Please consider donating - even just the tiniest bit - to help us help OIUF and bring them just that little step closer to ending suffering from Uveitis for good.